Hosting and bandwidth provided by MacAce.net.

-What are all the differences between the iPhone 4 and the iPhone 3GS?
+What are all the differences between the iPhone 3GS and the iPhone 4?

-With even a quick glance, major differences between the iPhone 4 models -- the iPhone 4 (GSM) and iPhone 4 (CDMA) -- and the iPhone 3GS, the previously released iPhone, are readily apparent.
-Apple considers the iPhone 4 to be the "biggest leap since the original iPhone," and it certainly has a number of major changes that warrant detailed evaluation.
+With even a quick glance, major differences between the iPhone 4 models -- the iPhone 4 (GSM), iPhone 4 (GSM, Revision A), and iPhone 4 (CDMA) -- and the iPhone 3GS, the previously released iPhone, are readily apparent.
+At the time of its introduction, Apple considered the iPhone 4 to be the "biggest leap since the original iPhone," and it certainly introduced a number of major changes that warrant detailed evaluation.

 External Differences